-He would go on to train many members of the 11th, 12th, and 13th generations of Candlestone, and his books have been translated into nearly every Pemonian language since then.
+He would go on to train many members of the 11th, 12th, and 13th generations of Candlestone, often at Kelmrath, and his books have been translated into nearly every Pemonian language since then.
 Arasemis said he was known for his patient manner and strong discipline.
 You have seen many books written by Ermosarch upstairs in the library.

 © 1998-2023 Christopher C. Fuchs.
 All Rights Reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s owner is strictly prohibited.